 - An Integrated Development Environment (IDE) like Eclipse or IntelliJ IDEA

-- PostgreSQL database installed and running
+- Postgres database installed and running

 - Spring Boot project set up (if not, you can quickly set it up using the Spring Initializr)